-PIALASSA DELLA BAIONA is a lagoon environment of 10 hectares located between the Pine Forest of San Vitale and the coastal village of Marina Romea.
+PIALASSA DELLA BAIONA is a lagoon environment of 1100 hectares located between the Pine forest of San Vitale and the beach town of Marina Romea.

 You can reach the Pialassa on foot or by bike by crossing the Pine forest of San Vitale or by boat from the docks in Marina Romea and Porto Cotsini, from which it is possible to admire unique views of the landscape.

 The area is also enjoyable along the itinerary of the Miserocchi pine forest, located behind Marina Romea or from Prato Barenicolo, located in Via delle Valli and easily reachable also by car.

 The exposed surface – which is submerged at high tide – is covered with halophilous plant communities and brackish meadows, the most striking of which is undoubtedly the so-called Prato Barenicolo, a meadow populated by plants and animals typical of brackish shallow waters.

 You can access this area thanks to a boardwalk crossing it and allowing you to reach the edge of one of the largest ponds, the so-called “Chiaro della Vena del Largo“.

 At the bottom of this one is the famous Isola degli Spinaroni (see focus) – which can only be reached by boat – that was crucial for partisans during the process of liberation of Ravenna at the end of World War II.

 Because of the quality of the habitat, Pialassa is an ideal feeding ground for wintering ducks as well as pigmy cormorants, ibises, herons and western marsh harriers; some migratory birds which come here to eat and rest, and some rare nesting species, such as whiskered terns and Kentish plovers.